The Year 9 Options Process (as of 2023)

 The Chelsea Academy Key Stage 4 Options Handbook is available for you to download below.
 The purpose of this publication is to assist parents and students in the process of choosing the courses that are the most suitable to follow through to GCSEs.

 Students’ selection may include courses familiar to them from Key Stage 3, as well as courses that they have not previously studied.
-What is important is that students choose subjects in which they are confident or they think will enjoy learning more about, that are appropriate for the demands of future careers and higher education (university) courses that they may be interested in pursuing and that reflect the strengths they have demonstrated in Years 7 and 8.
+What is important is that students choose subjects in which they are confident or they think will enjoy learning more about, that are appropriate for the demands of future careers and higher education (university) courses that they may be interested in pursuing and that reflect the strengths they have demonstrated in their Key Stage 3 studies.

 Four of the most common mistakes that students can make when choosing their options are: